tcdi/plrust/README.md

 # Configuration

-PL/Rust has a few required configuration option, but first and foremost it **must** be configured as a `shared_preload_libraries` entry in `postgresql.conf`.
+PL/Rust has a few required configuration options, but first and foremost it **must** be configured as a `shared_preload_libraries` entry in `postgresql.conf`.
 For example:

 ```